pujadas02/m/README.md

    If the VM is acting as:
     A gateway,
       A NAT instance,
-      A firewall proxy
+      A firewall proxy,
       A custom router

 ## ✅ Benefits

 - Prevents VMs from acting as routers or spoofing traffic